CprE308/lectures/lecture8/lecture8.md

 ## Implementation of Multiprogramming
  - Context Switch
-    - Requires (CPU) taken away from one process and given to another
+    - Resources (CPU) taken away from one process and given to another
  - Save the context of previous process and restore context of new process

 ## Process Context?
- - Contents of Reigsters
+ - Contents of Registers
  - Program Counter
  - Stack Pointer
  - Process State
  - Open file descriptors
  - ...

- - Operating System stores process contexts in *Process Table* - one entry per process
+Operating System stores process contexts in *Process Table* - one entry per process

 ## When to Switch Context
  - When a process waits for I/O